graphdeeplearning/website/content/post/benchmarking-gnns/index.md

 {{< figure src="tu_datasets.png" title="Fig 2: Statistics of the widely used TU datasets.
 Source [Errica et al., 2020](https://openreview.net/forum?id=HygDF6NFPB)" lightbox="true" width="100%">}}

->_Take for example_, the ENZYMES dataset, which is almost seen in every work on a GNN for classification task.
+**Take for example**, the ENZYMES dataset, which is almost seen in every work on a GNN for classification task.
 If one uses a random $10$-fold cross validation (in most papers), the test set would have $60$ graphs (i.e. $10$% of $600$ total graphs).
 That would mean a correct classification (or, alternatively a misclassification) would change $1.67$% of test accuracy score. **A couple of samples could determine a $3.33$% difference in performance measure**, which is usually a significant gain score stated when one validates a new idea in literature.
-You see there, the number of samples is unreliable to concretely acknowledge the advances. ^[By this, we do not mean the ideas are not useful and/or the work put by the authors is not meaningful.
-Every effort equally contributes to the advance of this field.]^
+You see there, the number of samples is unreliable to concretely acknowledge the advances. [^1]

+[^1]: By this, we do not mean the ideas are not useful and/or the work put by the authors is not meaningful.
+Every effort equally contributes to the advance of this field.

 Our experiments, too, show the standard deviation of performance on such datasets is large enough to actually make concrete conclusions on a research idea.
 Moreover, most GNNs perform statistically the same on these datasets.
 The **quality** of these datasets also leads one to question if you should use them while validating ideas on GNNs.
 On several of these datasets, [simpler models](https://openreview.net/forum?id=HygDF6NFPB), sometimes, [perform as good](https://openreview.net/forum?id=rJlUhhVYvS), or even beats GNNs.

->Consequently, it has become difficult to differentiate [complex](https://arxiv.org/abs/1905.09550), [simple](https://arxiv.org/abs/1905.04579) and [graph-agnostic](https://openreview.net/forum?id=HygDF6NFPB) architectures for graph machine learning.
+Consequently, **it has become difficult** to differentiate [complex](https://arxiv.org/abs/1905.09550), [simple](https://arxiv.org/abs/1905.04579) and [graph-agnostic](https://openreview.net/forum?id=HygDF6NFPB) architectures for graph machine learning.
 <!-- Most papers do not even use the same splits when comparing with an existing literature.  -->

 #### b.
 Consistent experimental protocol:
 Several papers in the GNN literature do not have consensus on a unifying and robust experimental setting which leads to [discussing]((https://arxiv.org/abs/1811.05868)) the inconsistencies and [re-evaluating](https://openreview.net/forum?id=HygDF6NFPB)) several papers' experiments.

->_For a couple of examples to highlight here_, [Ying et al., 2018](https://papers.nips.cc/paper/7729-hierarchical-graph-representation-learning-with-differentiable-pooling) performed training on $10$-fold split data for a fixed number of epochs and reported the performance of the epoch which has the *"highest average validation accuracy across the splits at any epoch"* whereas [Lee et al., 2019](http://proceedings.mlr.press/v97/lee19c.html) used an *"early stopping criterion"*  by monitoring the epoch-wise validation loss and report *"average test accuracy at last epoch"* over $10$-fold split.
-Now, if we extract results of both these papers to put together in the same table and claim that the model with the highest performance score is the promising of all, can we get convinced that the comparison is fair?
+For a couple of examples to highlight here, [Ying et al., 2018](https://papers.nips.cc/paper/7729-hierarchical-graph-representation-learning-with-differentiable-pooling) performed training on $10$-fold split data for a fixed number of epochs and reported the performance of the epoch which has the *"highest average validation accuracy across the splits at any epoch"* whereas [Lee et al., 2019](http://proceedings.mlr.press/v97/lee19c.html) used an *"early stopping criterion"*  by monitoring the epoch-wise validation loss and report *"average test accuracy at last epoch"* over $10$-fold split.

+Now, if we extract results of both these papers to put together in the same table and claim that the model with the highest performance score is the promising of all, **can we get convinced** that the comparison is fair?

-There are other issues related to hyperparamter selection, comparison in an unfair budgets of trainable paramters, use of different train-validation-test splits, etc.
+>There are other issues related to hyperparamter selection, comparison in an unfair budgets of trainable paramters, use of different train-validation-test splits, etc.

->The existence of such problems pushed us to develop a GNN benchmarking framework which **standardizes GNN research** and help researchers make more meaningful advances.
+The existence of such problems pushed us to develop a GNN benchmarking framework which **standardizes GNN research** and help researchers make more meaningful advances.

 ---